programming

 Removing a keyword from git history

 I recently had to remove a keyword from the git history of a project I was working on.
 This meant not just removing a file but modifying commits where the keyword was added, commits where the keyword was removed, and even commits with the keyword in the commit message.
 I eventually came to the right solution through a mix of blog posts and the documentation for git rebase.
 For this example, assume the keyword is “matrix”.
+The example output shown is from the git repo for this website.

 Read more